 - Fall of senior year is discouraged for students applying for direct entry since medical school interviews tend to occur in the fall.

 - Some courses offer a trip abroad during fall or spring break.
 This is not as immersive as spending a whole semester or summer, but it at least provides a taste of the abroad experience.

 - Some students spend their glide year abroad, through Fulbright, Princeton in… fellowships, or other post-graduate opportunities.

 - See the Study Abroad website or meet with a Study Abroad or HPA adviser to discuss your personal situation.

-- See Study Abroad and the Prehealth Student (pdf) for sample timelines.
+- See Study Abroad and the Prehealth Student (google doc) for sample timelines.

 What to do abroad?